Dr Oz mocked for saying ‘political leaders’ should have input in women’s abortions

-Dr Oz mocked for saying ‘local political leaders’ should have input in woman’s abortion decision
+Dr Oz mocked for saying ‘local political leaders’ should have input in women’s abortion decision

 Republican’s remark is red meat for abortion rights activists